animuslabs/boid-worker/README.md

 - You need tesnet BOID tokens, earn them by running the testnet app or ask for free tokens from boid devs in social channels.

 ## Setup
+There are 2 ways to setup a Boid Worker, barebone in a VM or via a Docker container.

-From a fresh Ubuntu VM
+### 1. Ubuntu 22.04 LTS VM Setup Method

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash